imrushi/imrushi.github.io/content/posts/create-github-action.md

 ## Creating a GitHub Action

 As we are creating `Docker actions`, we need to write a `Dockerfile`.
 In your project root directory, create a new `Dockerfile` file.
 Make sure that your filename is capitalized correctly. `D` should be capitalized, as shown above.
-We will be writing a `Dockerfile` for my [markdown-or-hugo-to-medium](https://github.com/imrushi/markdown-or-hugo-to-medium).
+We will be writing it for my [markdown-or-hugo-to-medium](https://github.com/imrushi/markdown-or-hugo-to-medium).

 <!-- prettier-ignore-start -->
 {{< code language="docker" title="Dockerfile" expand="Show" collapse="Hide" isCollapsed="false" >}}